sebcampos/kickstarter-analysis/README.md

 `=COUNTIFS(KickStarter!$D:$D, ">=25000",KickStarter!$D:$D, "<30000",KickStarter!$F:F,"failed",KickStarter!R:R,"plays")`

 The above code references the original KickStarter data for outcomes within the range of greater than or equal to 25000  and less than 30000.
-It also ensures that these outcomes are being selected only from rows including the values ``plays" as well as "failed".
+It also ensures that these outcomes are being selected only from rows including the values "plays" as well as "failed".
 Once a column was made for each category we used another function to populate four new columns.
 The first, The Total Projects column, counted all the outcomes we had just collected on this new page and sorted them by their goal.
 This resulted in a new column Total Projects with a value of total outcomes for each of the 12 ranges/indexes.
 Finally the last three columns were populated using the total of plays based on category in the given range divided by the total plays in that range.
 Doing so we created three columns for each category and populated it with the percentage associated with that category and range

 `=B3/E3`